 Most goals in FIFA World Cup history: By scoring 16 goals, Miroslav Klose holds the record of most goals in FIFA World Cup history.

-Most appearances in FIFA World Cup history: With 25 matches, Lothar Matthäus holds the record of most appearances in FIFA World Cup history.
+Most appearances in FIFA World Cup history for Germany: With 25 appearances, Lothar Matthäus previously held the record of most appearances in FIFA World Cup history.
+Currently, he holds the record for the most World Cup appearances for Germany.

 Germany’s FIFA World Cup Awards (only official competition awards)